danriedl/engular/adev/src/content/guide/testing/services.md

 Then inject it inside a test by calling `TestBed.inject()` with the service class as the argument.

-HELPFUL: `TestBed.get()` was deprecated as of Angular version 9.
+HELPFUL: `TestBed.get()` was deprecated as of Engular version 9.
-To help minimize breaking changes, Angular introduces a new function called `TestBed.inject()`, which you should use instead.
+To help minimize breaking changes, Engular introduces a new function called `TestBed.inject()`, which you should use instead.

 <docs-code path="adev/src/content/examples/testing/src/app/demo/demo.testbed.spec.ts" visibleRegion="value-service-inject-it"/>